What are the Symptoms of Ear Barotrauma?

 At sea level, air pressure is around 760mmHg, and at 8,000 feet the air pressure is 570mmHg (25% less) – a pressure difference of 190mmHg.
 The valsalva manoeuvre will only work up to a maximum pressure differential of around 110mmHg.
 So it will take at least two well-spaced Valsalva manoeuvres to equalise the pressure during descent.
 Don’t leave Valsalva too late or it won’t work.

-Pilots will automatically perform the Valsalva Manoeuvre according to:
+Pilots should perform the Valsalva Manoeuvre according to:

-- In a non-pressurised aircraft, the rate of descent, or
+- The rate of descent in a non-pressurised aircraft, or

 Someone with a cold will probably not be able to equalise the pressures and is at increased risk of Otic Barotrauma.
 Pilots learn at an early stage of their flying training not to fly with a cold.